Free Initial Assessment

 Do you need a consent order?

 A parenting plan is not a legally binding document.
-However, you could make it legally binding for your peace of mind by turning it into a consent order.
+However, you can ensure its legal enforceability and your peace of mind by converting it into a consent order.
 Our solicitors can help you to decide what to include in a consent order and draft a consent order for you.

 Once a consent order is drafted, your solicitor will submit it to court for a judge to approve.
 A judge will approve your consent order if they believe it is appropriate and in the best interests of your children.